+V. Roles & Responsibilities

+Role Responsibility Chief Risk & Compliance Officer Oversee the Code of Conduct policy and training Manage the Conflicts of Interest disclosures

 VI.
-Roles & Responsibilities

-Role Responsibility Chief Risk & Oversee the Code of Conduct policy and training Compliance Officer Manage the Conflicts of Interest disclosures

-VII.
 Policy

-The Code of Conduct applies to all UIPA employees.
+The Code of Conduct applies to all UIPA board members and employees regardless of employment agreement or rank.
 We are expected to read, understand, and comply with the Code of Conduct and all UIPA policies.